MatthewChatham/glassdoor-review-scraper/README.md

+# Disclaimer
+This scraper is provided as a public service because Glasdoor doesn't have an API for reviews.
+Glassdoor TOS prohibit scraping and I make no representation that your account won't be banned if you use this program.
+Furthermore, should I be contacted by Glassdoor with a request to remove this repo, I will do so immediately.

 # Introduction
 Have you ever wanted to scrape reviews from Glassdoor, but bemoaned the site's lack of a public API for reviews?
 Worry no more!
 This script will go through pages and pages of reviews and scrape review data into a tidy CSV file.
 Pass it a company page and set a limit to scrape the 25 most conveniently available reviews, or control options like the number of reviews to scrape and the max/min review publication date.